Can Gums Grow Back After Brushing Too Hard

 8. Lemon oil

 The important oil of lemon acquired from the lemon peel is antiseptic and antimicrobial.
 Add ten drops of lemon oil to a cup of warm water and gargle, or mix 2-3 drops in a teaspoonful of coconut oil and rub on your gums to reduce swelling and recession.
-This bitter oil has a fresh citrusy smell that can dispel bad breath.
+This bitter oil has a fresh citrusy smell that can dispel bad breath.9.
+Clove oil

 Clove oil is widely used for toothache relief since it numbs the soft tissues, however it's just a temporary result.
 The oil is frequently utilized in dental hygiene items for its strong, long-lasting, antibacterial result.
 It also tops the list for its antioxidant capacity.
-Use 5-6 drops in a cup of warm water as a mouthwash.
+Use 5-6 drops in a cup of warm water as a mouthwash.10.
+Lemongrass oil